Public spaces and accessibility — knowing their rights

 Sometimes the failure is ongoing.
 A ramp deteriorates and isn't repaired.
 An accessible bathroom falls into disrepair.
 An elevator breaks and doesn't get fixed.
 Something that was once accessible becomes inaccessible over time.

 Sometimes the failure is attitude.
 A business owner assumes that people with disabilities don't visit their space, so why spend money on accessibility?
 A staff member refuses to allow someone to bring a service animal.
 A front-desk person doesn't know how to handle a request for accommodation.
-A playground has a beautiful new equipment but no accessible routes to reach it.

 Your parent might encounter these failures regularly.
 They might see them and say nothing because there's a weariness in it, in asking over and over.
 They might feel embarrassed or like they're being difficult.
 They might not know that the failure is illegal.